Jennifer L. Johnson, RN, BSN, MSN, APRN, AFN-BC, CFN, SANE-A, SANE-P

 - Program Coordinator, Hospital Based Comprehensive Forensic Nursing Program

-- Ms. Johnson has consulted on medical malpractice, medical negligence, and criminal cases across the United States.
-She has reviewed numerous medical negligence cases involving criminal and civil litigation.
-Ms. Johnson has testified and/or been deposed over 20 times.
+- Ms. Johnson has consulted on medical malpractice, medical negligence, and criminal cases across the US.

-- Jennifer Johnson is available to assist attorneys with identifying injury, relevant records, and anatomical drawings.
-Her services also include medical literature and standard of care review.
+- Jennifer Johnson is available to assist attorneys with identifying injury, relevant records, and anatomical drawings, and medical literature reviews.

 Subject Matter Expertise